Table of Contents

 Building your ideal stack means choosing tools that work well together.
 Here are recommended combos based on goals:

-๐ Essay Writing: Grammarly + Zotero + ChatGPT
+📝 Essay Writing: Grammarly + Zotero + ChatGPT (see also the best AI tools for essay writing)

 How to Evaluate New AI Tools for Academic Use

-The AI landscape is evolving rapidly.
+The AI field is evolving rapidly.
 Before trying a new tool, ask:

 Always test tools on a small assignment first, and read reviews before relying on them for serious academic work.